Sexual Anxiety Cases

 I then asked him to get his mind to look around his body and see if there was anything left of that old feeling of unfaithful.
 He confirmed that it had gone.

-He by now deep in trance.
+By now he was deep in trance.
 He had gone deep into his own unconscious mind by following his feeling down.
 I still wasn't sure what was causing the erectile problems.
 So I decided to use regression and just tackle whatever emerged.

 Finding the original cause of his sexual problem